 A pre-hearing meeting is an informal forum which may be held if submissions are received on a notified resource consent application.

 Pre-hearing meetings may be requested by a submitter or the applicant, but are usually initiated by Council staff where there are issues able to be resolved.
-The purpose of a pre-hearing meeting is to:

-- clarify issues raised by submitters;
+• Clarify issues raised by submitters.

-- give the applicant an opportunity to consider the issues raised; and
+• Give the applicant an opportunity to consider the issues raised. and

-- find common ground that will allow the proposal to proceed without a formal hearing, while ensuring that the reasonable concerns of the submitters are adequately addressed.
+• Find common ground that will allow the proposal to proceed without a formal hearing, while ensuring that the reasonable concerns of the submitters are adequately addressed.

 Any of the submitters and the applicant can attend a pre-hearing meeting.
 Lawyers (in their legal capacity) are not encouraged to participate, but may attend as observers.

-It may be held at the subject site or as locally as possible, and may be held in the evening to enable people to attend.
+Pre-hearing meetings may be held at the subject site or as locally as possible, and may be held in the evening to enable people to attend.
 The meeting will be held as soon as possible after the submission period for the application has closed.

 The report considers an assessment of the application under the Resource Management Act 1991, and includes proposed consent conditions, for example, environmental standards and monitoring requirements.